Constraining the AGN formation channel for detected black hole binary mergers up to z=1.5 with the Quaia catalogue: Datasets

 \subsection{GW events}

 In this work we use the 159 sky maps of mergers of compact object binaries detected by the interferometers of the LVK collaboration up to June 1st, 2024.
-In particular, all the GW events from the first three observing runs are included, with the only exclusion of GW200308\_173609 and of GW200322\_091133.
-These two events are not taken into consideration because they are poorly localised, and the corresponding value of V90 cannot be estimated from the currently available posterior samples.
+In particular, all the GW events from the first three observing runs are included, with the exclusion of the binary neutron star merger GW170817 and of the two binary black hole mergers GW200308\_173609 and GW200322\_091133.
+While the former has not been considered our analysis since its host galaxy has been identified thanks to the direct detection of its electro-magnetic counterpart \citep{Abbott17} \footnote{We decide to use in our analysis only detected GW events which lack a confident host galaxy identification.
+However, the non-inclusion of GW170817 is not expected to have any significant impact on our final results regarding the whole population of detected mergers.}, the latter events have not been taken into account because they are poorly localised, and the corresponding value of V90 cannot be estimated from the currently available posterior samples.
 Moreover, we use all the events from the first half of O4 (O4a) as well as all the events from its second half (O4b) that have been detected not later than June 1st, 2024.
 For this currently ongoing observing run, we select the detections that have a probability of being of terrestrial origin smaller than 1 per cent.

 The sky maps of the events detected during the first three observing runs are downloaded from the Gravitational Wave Open Science Center \citep{Abbott23}.
 We use the posterior samples obtained using the {\scshape IMRPhenomXPHM} waveform model \citep{Pratten21} for all these events but GW190425\_081805, GW191219\_163120, GW200105\_162426, and GW200115\_042309.
 For these four events we use the {\scshape Mixed} posterior samples.